-- 6. Effluent Limitations and Monitoring Requirements - (a) The discharges shall be limited and monitored by the permittee as specified in this section and in Table 34.7. - (1) Sampling Points
+- 6. Effluent Limitations and Monitoring Requirements - (a) The effluent shall be limited and monitored by the permittee as specified in this section and in Table 34.8. - (1) Sampling Points

-The permittee shall collect representative discharge samples at the end of effluent discharge point(s) prior to entering the receiving state water or separate storm water drainage systems.
+The permittee shall collect representative discharge samples downstream from the decorative fish pond or tank circulation water discharge point(s) and prior to entering the receiving state water or separate storm water drainage systems or at a location that is approved by the department which is representative of the decorative fish pond or tank effluent water quality.